symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

 Twig is well-supported in Symfony.
 And while PHP templates will always be supported in Symfony, the many advantages of Twig will continue to be discussed.
-For more information, see the :doc:`Templating chapter </book/templating>`.
+For more information, see the :doc:`templating chapter </book/templating>`.

 Where Symfony Delivers
 ----------------------

-In the upcoming chapters, you'll learn more about how each piece of Symfony works and the recommended organization of a project.
-For now, have a look at how migrating the blog from flat PHP to Symfony has improved life:
+In the upcoming chapters, you'll learn more about how each piece of Symfony works and how you can organize your project.
+For now, celebrate at how migrating the blog from flat PHP to Symfony has improved life:

 * Your application now has **clear and consistently organized code** (though Symfony doesn't force you into this).
 This promotes **reusability** and